Je12emy/shears-cli/readme.md

 target_branch = "main"
 ```

-Here the `projects` key allows you to set-up many repositories, shears will then create a branch for each and submit a PR for you on each project.
+Here the `projects` key allows you to set-up many repositories, shears will then create a branch and submit a PR for you on each project.

 With this set-up you can simply call shears, and the configuration file will be read.
 Here's an example: